HomeAdvertisingAll About Citations: Quality vs. Quantity in Local Listings

 • Website URL (optional but highly recommended)

-Citations come in two flavours: structured and unstructured.
+Citations come in two types: structured and unstructured.
 Structured citations appear in business directories, review sites, and local listing platforms.
 Unstructured citations pop up in blog posts, news articles, and social media mentions.

 Quick Tip: Start tracking your citations today using a simple spreadsheet.
 List the directory name, URL, date submitted, and status.
-This becomes incredibly important when you need to update information later.
+This becomes very useful when you need to update information later.

-Let’s break down what makes a citation tick.
-Beyond the basic NAP information, several components determine citation effectiveness.
+Let’s look at what makes a citation work.
+Beyond the basic NAP information, several components determine how effective it is.

-First up: business categories.
+First, business categories.
 Most directories let you select primary and secondary categories.
-Choose wisely – being listed as a “restaurant” when you’re actually a “pizzeria” dilutes your relevance.
+Choose carefully.
+Being listed as a “restaurant” when you’re actually a “pizzeria” dilutes your relevance.
 Get specific.

 Business descriptions matter more than you’d think.
-A well-crafted 250-word description that naturally includes your services, service area, and unique selling points can significantly boost your citation’s value.
-Avoid keyword stuffing though – write for humans, not algorithms.
+A well-written 250-word description that naturally includes your services, service area, and unique selling points can significantly boost your citation’s value.
+Avoid keyword stuffing, though.
+Write for humans, not algorithms.

-Photos and media files add another layer of credibility.
+Photos and media files add credibility.
 Directories that allow image uploads typically rank these listings higher in their internal search results.
 Upload your logo, storefront photos, team pictures, and examples of your work.

 Citation ComponentImpact LevelBest Practice